Terry Allen (Real

 Director, Writer, and Producer (sort of a jack of all trades).
 We

-had a very small news staff including Mike Robertson & Worth Waring
+had a very small news staff including Mike Robertson and Worth Waring

 "Before